The Mexican narcos are corrupting local cops in the United States.

-The Mexican cartels move $50 billion in bulk product and bundled cash across the border each year, and have established supply lines, distribution networks and operational cells in hundreds of communties throughout the United States.
+The Mexican cartels move $50 billion in bulk product and bundled cash across the border each year, and have established supply lines, distribution networks and operational cells in hundreds of communities throughout the United States.
 There is no way that such a well-entrenched operation could be so successfully accomplished without a little help from well-placed friends.
 After all, organized crime cannot exist without public corruption.